Sociology

 Study Reviewed Design Setting and Participants Interventions Study objective Summary results

-Karnik and Kanekar Review Library-based research Community and Government interventions and activities Investigation of the relationship between parental and school-based education on childhood, adolescent obesity Interventions used to reduce obesity in youth were school-based, family-based, hospital-based, and community-based.
+Karnik and Kanekar Review Library-based research Community and Government interventions and activities Investigation of the relationship between parental and school-based education on childhood and adolescent obesity Interventions used to reduce obesity in youth were school-based, family-based, hospital-based, and community-based.

-Howel et al., 2015 Longitudinal study 2120 families raising children until 13years of age Risk factors To investigate if childhood overweight has an association with mental health in pre-adolescence age Ross-lagged links, the association between variables differed depending upon child development trajectory
+Howel et al., 2015 Longitudinal study 2120 families raising children until 13years of age Risk factors To investigate if childhood overweight has an association with mental health in pre-adolescence age Ross-lagged links, the association between variables differed depending upon the child’s development trajectory

 Sarah Baker et al., 2011 Systematic Review library research Infants to Six years kids healthy eating habits, reduced sedentary activity, sustained physical exercises certain interventions are found to be successful in experimental studies to stop or lower the obesity rate in children under six years

-Haynes, B. and Browne, N. (2016) Survey study N/A Childhood Obesity, Health Literacy, and the Newest Vital Sign Results of this study indicated that children with high obesity were, partly, due to parents’ low health literacy.
-This study suggested that both child and parent must have health literacy to have reduced obesity among children less than ten years of age.
+Haynes, B. and Browne, N. (2016) Survey study N/A Childhood Obesity, Health Literacy, and the Newest Vital Sign The results of this study indicated that children with high obesity were partly due to parents’ low health literacy.
+This study suggested that both child and parent must have health literacy to reduce obesity among children less than ten years of age.

 Renata et al., 2013 Cross-sectional survey study One hundred and nine schools Level of awareness among parents and schools on health issues Investigation of prevalence in 6-11-year-olds Only a moderate level of obesity prevailed among kids

-Lobstein et al., 2015 Systematic review N/A overconsumption of food and low nutritional quality of food To analyze the level of obesity in children Obesity in United States and worldwide children has increased over the years
+Lobstein et al., 2015 Systematic review N/A overconsumption of food and low nutritional quality of food To analyze the level of obesity in children Obesity in the United States and worldwide children has increased over the years.

 Carnel et al.,.
 2005 Survey study Parents and children from the United Kingdom Parents ‘ perception of overweight children To assess the parents’ perception accuracy of overweight 1.9 % of parents of overweight children and 17.1% of parents of children with obesity could describe the phenomenon of being overweight.
 The odds of perceptions were increased.

-Zilanawala et al., 2015 Comparative quantitative study Overweight children of five years from the United Kingdom and the United States Racial/ethnic disparities To investigate ethnic disparities among the United Kingdom and the United States kids’ odds of overweight and obesity The United Kingdom had more minority kids’ obesity odds whereas the United States’ obesity was not related to ethnic/racial disparities
+Zilanawala et al., 2015 Comparative quantitative study Overweight children of five years from the United Kingdom and the United States Racial/ethnic disparities To investigate ethnic disparities among the United Kingdom and the United States kids’ odds of overweight and obesity The United Kingdom had more minority kids’ obesity odds, whereas in the United States, obesity was not related to ethnic/racial disparities.

 Chapter 3.